-Join us May 2-4, 2017, in Seattle for the ULI Spring Meeting.
-This annual gathering brings together over 3,000 of ULI’s top members in the nation, from leading developers, to investment companies, architects, attorneys consultants and planners.
+This annual gathering brings together over 4,000 of ULI’s top members, from leading developers and investors to architects, attorneys consultants and planners.
 Every sector is represented, including residential, retail, office, industrial, and hotel/resort development.
+94% of attendees report making at least one connection that helps their business.

-Exclusively for all ULI Full Members–ULI’s highest level of membership–and members residing in the states of Washington and Oregon, the Spring Meeting features world-class speakers and discussions on best practices between ULI’s most distinguished members.
+Exclusively for ULI Full Members–ULI’s highest level of membership–and members residing in Tennessee, the Spring Meeting features world-class speakers and discussions on best practices between ULI’s most distinguished members.

-Many 2017 Spring Meeting events will be held at the Washington State Convention Center.
+Many 2020 Spring Meeting events will be held at the Metro Toronto Convention Centre (MTCC):

 U.S. Product Councils play a key role in ULI’s mission of providing leadership in the responsible use of land and creating and sustaining thriving communities worldwide.
-ULI’s Councils are made up of senior-level decision makers influencing the real estate industry, and nearly 50 Product Councils will hold their semi-annual meetings at venues throughout Seattle during the 2017 Spring Meeting Council Day on Thursday, May 4.
+ULI’s Councils are made up of senior-level decision makers influencing the real estate industry, and 63 Product Councils will hold their semi-annual meetings at venues throughout Nashville during the 2019 Spring Meeting Council Day on Thursday, April 18.

 The Urban Land Institute is a global nonprofit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in sustaining and creating thriving communities worldwide.
 Established in 1936, the Institute has almost 40,000 members worldwide, representing the entire spectrum of land use and real estate development disciplines working in private enterprise and public service.